Able Carry

 An image featuring Able Carry's stockist page design.

-Visitors can access stockist information either with an organic text field or a list of available locations.
+Users can access stockist information either by typing in a text field or by selecting from a list of available locations.

-We established our approach grounded in service design principles.
-Our goal is to pave the way for a smooth user experience by prioritising potential visitors' desired outcomes and information delivery.
+We established our approach based on service design principles.
+Our goal is to pave the way for a smoother user experience by prioritising users' desired outcomes and streamlining information delivery.

 A woman sitting on a sofa with a MacBook Pro on her lap, viewing Able Carry's website on its monitor.